Forest-Economics-Goettingen/optimLanduse/README.md

 The resulting optimized farm composition (Fig. 2) corresponds to Fig. 3 (![f_u=2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;f_u%3D2 "f_u=2"))
 in Gosling et al. (2020).
-It can be seen that the farm composition that best contributes to all 10 indicators (i.e. the multi-functional portfolio) is dominated by silvopasture and forest.
+It can be seen that the farm composition that best contributes to all 10 indicators (i.e. the multifunctional portfolio) is dominated by silvopasture and forest.
 According to Gosling et al. (2020), this reveals the potential of agroforestry to serve as a compromise solution to fulfill multiple ecological and economic